aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

 title: Enable OAUTH2/OIDC authentication for Aiven for Apache Kafka®
 ---

-OpenID Connect (OIDC) is an authentication protocol built on OAuth 2.0.
 Aiven for Apache Kafka supports the client credentials flow of OIDC/OAuth2, allowing clients to verify an user's identity using an authorization server's authentication.
 By activating this, you can use token-based authentication and integrate with identity providers.
 Setting the JSON Web Key Set (JWKS) JWKS endpoint via the Aiven console activates the OIDC mechanism for Kafka, which triggers a rolling restart